-Blackstreet Bakery Brings Customers Social Justice and Vegan Cupcakes
+Blackstreet Bakery Brings Customers Social Justice And Vegan Cupcakes

 Get down here!
 We've got quite a spread; five kinds of cookies, sesame-scallion twists, chickpea rugelachs, apricot-pecan rolls, and fried pickles, peppers, zucchini and hush puppies!
 Plus our famous coldbrew coffee to wash it all down.
 Also, we are extending our hours here until 10pm tonight.
 See you soon! #vegan #baking #popup #portland #queer #comedy #festival #blackownedbusiness #blackstreetbakery

-Creations at the bakery have bakers working with plan-based goods.
+Creations at the bakery have bakers working with plant-based goods.
 One dessert being served in the vegan bakery is banana cream mini-pies.
 They also have hush puppies, avocado chocolate mousse, and chocolate chip cookies along with their cupcakes.
 And sufficient revenue is reportedly going to be used to pay what’s stated as a living wage to help “grow the business into a sustainable long-term venture.

-The bakery’s social media account lists off some of the menus items, such as their touted “famous coldbrew coffee” to help wash down sesame-scallion twists, chickpea rugelachs, and apricot-pecan rolls just to name a few of the other various food items.
+The bakery’s social media account lists off some of the menus items, such as their touted “famous coldbrew coffee” to help wash down sesame-scallion twists, chickpea rugelach, and apricot-pecan rolls just to name a few of the other various food items.
 If customers aren’t feeling a sweet tooth, Blackstreet Bakery also serves up fried pickles.